-Hi, my name is Alexander (Alex) Voss and this is my website describing services I am offering as a freelance worker at the intersection of IT and the social sciences.
-My focus is on human-centric development practices and software engineering methods that follow the agile manifesto while steering clear of agile dogma, instead taking into account the development context.
+my name is Alexander (Alex) Voss and this is my website describing services I am offering as a freelance worker at the intersection of IT, the Social Sciences and Philosophy.

 I focus on software engineering somewhat outside the norm in a number of respects.
 Be it my take on questions of being agile, putting (human) rights and users at the center of product development and software engineering or using theories of causation to make sense of complex cyber-socio-physical systems.

 Steering clear of dogma and avoiding hype, I work with people to find uniquely adequate solutions.
 Always happy to talk, contact me at firstname.lastname@example.org to discuss how I might help you.
 Learn more about the kinds of services I offer by choosing from the options below.

 Represent rights and other constraints on software development and track how they impact the technical design, policies for operation and use as well as monitoring and enforcement mechanisms.

 Having trouble implementing agile working practices across your organization?
 Let me help you find out how you can benefit from modern product development approaches and contemporary software engineering practices.

 Let rights drive your development work to ensure you live business and human rights best practice.
 Instead of experiencing push-back from user communities, show them respect and get respect in return.